 Stacey Surveys Ltd

-An Energy Performance Certificate EPC rates how energy efficient your building is using grades from A to G (with ‘A’ the most efficient grade).
+A commercial Energy Performance Certificate EPC rates how energy efficient your building is using grades from A to G (with ‘A’ the most efficient grade).

-Commercial building owners in Cardiff need to be aware that for enforcement purposes, it is the responsibility of the relevant person to make sure that the EPC is made available and provided to the ultimate buyer or tenant.
+Commercial building owners in Cardiff need to be aware that for enforcement purposes, it is the responsibility of the relevant person to make sure that a commercial EPC is made available and provided to the ultimate buyer or tenant.
 This is the case, even if in practice this is done by someone else (e.g. an agent or building manager/ managing agent).

-Who Will Carry Out The Commercial EPC?
+Who Will Carry Out The Commercial EPC in Cardiff?

 When you use a national Company anyone from anywhere could turn up to carry out the survey.
 When using our services, the Commercial EPC assessment will be carried out by our certified Non-Domestic Energy Assessor (NDEA), Phil Stacey

-When you need an EPC
+When you need a commercial EPC in Cardiff

 You must have an EPC if: